simplelocalize/simplelocalize-cli/CONTRIBUTING.md

 ## How to build a project

 Java programs are packaged in a JAR files.
-To build a project to a Java file you need to have installed Java 11+ (`java --version`) and Maven 3+ (`mvn --version`)
+To build a project to a Java file, you need to have installed Java 11+ (`java --version`) and Maven 3+ (`mvn --version`)

 ### Installation
-The easiest and quickes way of installing Java and Maven is using [SDKMAN](https://sdkman.io) project.
+The easiest and quickest way of installing Java and Maven is using [SDKMAN](https://sdkman.io) project.

 #### Install SDKMAN
 `curl -s "https://get.sdkman.io" | bash`